Code-Institute-Submissions/ArcticSchool/README.md

 #### Users

 - Get information about lesson/s provided in offers.
-- Purchase selected lesson/s in an easy and secure way.
+- Purchase selected lesson/s easily and securely.
 - Contact website owner/administrator for more information about lesson/s, if needed.
 - Get information about COVID-19, all restrictions, and protection information.